On his Southern States road trip Mark Bibby Jackson encounters the two faces of Tennessee in the Smoky Mountains

 Gatlinburg, Tennessee

 Gatlinburg is the antithesis of Townsend.
-Apart from the Trump Store cum sex shop complex, the high street has Ripley’s amusement park, and more wine shops than I had encountered in Burgundy, though quite what the sommeliers of Beaune would think of the various fruit wines, I hesitate to think.
+The high street has Ripley’s amusement park, and more wine shops than I encountered in Burgundy, though quite what the sommeliers of Beaune would think of the various fruit wines, I hesitate to think.
 “Sacré bleu!”
-I tried a couple including a chocolate one which tasted a bit like Baileys and helped to reinforce my rising belief that all Americans will be announced diabetic by 2050.
+I try a couple including a chocolate one which tastes a bit like Baileys and helps to reinforce my rising belief all Americans will be announced diabetic by 2050.

-After our brush with Gatlinburg, we retired to our chalet, to resume the hot tub session we had enjoyed the previous evening, while scanning for the numerous brown bears for which the region is noted.
-Fortunately, or unfortunately depending upon your perspective, we saw no bears, but the views were still spectacular.
-In fact, the chalet was the perfect place to enjoy the Smokies that is unless you want to stay on the main drag drinking fruit wine, wearing a Maga cap and eating flapjacks (pancakes).
+We retreat to our chalet, to resume the hot tub session we enjoyed the previous evening, while scanning for the numerous brown bears for which the region is noted.
+Fortunately, or unfortunately depending upon your perspective, we saw no bears, but the views are still spectacular.
+In fact, the chalet was the perfect place to enjoy the Smokies.

 Tennessee Road Trip